-Further testing may be necessary to determine an underlying cause such as baseline tests which include complete blood count and biochemical profile as well as specific blood tests depending on the veterinarian’s index of suspicion.
+Further testing may be necessary to determine an underlying cause such as baseline tests which include a complete blood count and biochemical profile as well as specific blood tests depending on the veterinarian’s index of suspicion.

-Cats are relatively easy to care for, but a routine once a week can prevent some nail conditions developing, especially in older cats.
+Cats are relatively easy to care for, but a routine once a week can prevent some nail conditions from developing, especially in older cats.
 Check the claws for signs of breakage and overgrowth and trim if necessary.
 Most cats only need to lose 1-2mm of the nail.
 Be careful not to cut the quick, which contains blood vessels and nerves.
 I have always used human nail clippers on my cats which seem to work fine, but you can also purchase nail clippers designed for cats.
-Some have a circle which you place the tip of the claw inside and cut; this helps to reduce the chances of accidentally cutting into the quick.
+Some have a circle to place the tip of the claw inside and cut; this helps to reduce the chances of accidentally cutting into the quick.

 Cats may benefit from the addition of omega-3 fatty acids to their food.
 These essential acids can help reduce inflammation and are great for skin nail and coat condition.